pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

 The installation begins and the CPT utility brings the required artefacts on the endpoints.
 After installation is complete, the Polylogyx Osqueryd service and PolyLogyx extension are deployed and the osqueryd service starts.
-Also, PolyLogyx Agent is installed as a Windows service and it acts as a watcher for osqueryd service.
+Also, EclecticIQ ER Agent is installed as a Windows service and it acts as a watcher for osqueryd service.
 If the osqueryd service stops, the PolyLogyx Agent service restarts it.
 The following output is displayed if the command is successful.

 ```